-Adjust temperature gradually: move the knob in small increments, allowing the temperature to stabilize.
+- Adjust temperature gradually: adjust the knob in small increments, allowing the temperature to stabilize. - For colder temperatures, adjust the knob towards coldest. - For warmer temperatures, adjust the knob towards cold.

-Turning the refrigerator/freezer control will change temperatures in both compartments.
-The auxiliary freezer control has no effect on electrical power to the refrigerator.
+Adjusting the refrigerator control will change temperatures in both compartments.
+The auxiliary freezer control can be left at the factory pre-set (mid position) or adjusted as desired; it has no effect on electrical power to the refrigerator.